FAQs about TiKV

 Does TiKV support distributed transactions?

 Yes.
 The transaction model in TiKV is inspired by Google’s Percolator, a paper published in 2006.
 It’s mainly a two-phase commit protocol with some practical optimizations.
-This model relies on a timestamp allocator to assign monotone increasing timestamp for each transaction, so the conflicts can be detected.
+This model relies on a timestamp allocator to assign a monotonically increasing timestamp for each transaction, so that conflicts can be detected.